MicrosoftDocs/visualstudio-docs/docs/debugger/navigating-through-code-with-the-debugger.md

 ms.workload:
   - "multiple"
 ---
-# Navigate code with the Visual Studio debugger
+# Navigate through code with the Visual Studio debugger

 The Visual Studio debugger can help you navigate through code to inspect the state of an app and show its execution flow.
 You can use keyboard shortcuts, debug commands, breakpoints, and other features to quickly get to the code you want to examine.
 Familiarity with debugger navigation commands and shortcuts makes it faster and easier to find and resolve app issues.

-## Start debugging
+## Basic debugging

 To start your app with the debugger attached, press **F5**, select **Debug** > **Start Debugging**, or select the green arrow in the Visual Studio toolbar.